vishnu-rv/Sample-Proj/README.md

-Here’s an updated README file that incorporates your pipeline configuration and usage with `pm2`, a process manager for Node.js applications.
-This setup omits Express.js as per your instructions and assumes you’re using a basic Node.js server.

 ---

 # DevOps Project

 This project demonstrates a simple web application built with Node.js, utilizing Stripe for payment processing.
-The application is containerized with Docker, deployed on a Kubernetes cluster, and automated through a Jenkins CI/CD pipeline.
-The setup also includes `pm2` for process management in production.
+The application is containerized using Docker and deployed on a Kubernetes cluster.
+It serves static HTML pages and handles payment sessions through Stripe.

 ## Features

 - Simple Node.js web server
-- Static file serving and Stripe payment integration
+- Static file serving from a public directory
+- Stripe payment integration
-- Dockerized for easy container management
+- Dockerized application for easy deployment
 - Kubernetes deployment for scalability and load balancing
-- Jenkins pipeline for CI/CD automation
+- Jenkins pipeline for automated CI/CD
-- `pm2` for process management in production
+- PM2 for process management

 ## Prerequisites

-Before starting, ensure you have the following:
+Before you begin, ensure you have met the following requirements:

 - **Node.js**: v14 or higher
 - **Docker**: v20 or higher
 - **Kubernetes**: Access to a Kubernetes cluster
 - **kubectl**: Command-line tool for Kubernetes
 - **Jenkins**: For CI/CD pipeline
-- **pm2**: Node.js process manager (for local or VM deployment)
 - **Stripe API Key**: For payment integration

 ## Project Structure